-An alternative semantics for higher-order functors was proposed by MacQueen and Tofte (1994), but it relied fundamentally on the idea of re-elaborating a functor's body at each application.
-In recent work, Kuan and MacQueen (2009) have investigated how to account for such a semantics in a more satisfactory way by tracking the "static effects" of higher-order functors in an "entity calculus".
+An alternative semantics for higher-order functors was proposed by MacQueen & Tofte (1994), but it relied fundamentally on the idea of re-elaborating a functor's body at each application.
+In recent work, Kuan & MacQueen (2009) have investigated how to account for such a semantics in a more satisfactory way by tracking the "static effects" of higher-order functors in an "entity calculus".
 However, it remains unclear how to reconcile their approach, which underlies the module system of modern-day SML/NJ, with the tradition of type-theoretic accounts of ML modules to which "F-ing modules" belongs.

-Interpreting ML modules into $F{\omega}$ We are certainly not the first to explain ML modules by translation into $F{\omega}$ .
-Harper, Mitchell, and Moggi (1990) give a "phase-splitting" translation of an early ML module calculus into $F{\omega}$ .
-Shao (1999) gives a multi-stage translation of his module calculus into $F{\omega}$ .
-Shan (Shan, 2004) presents a type-directed translation of the Dreyer-Crary-Harper calculus (Dreyer et al., 2003) into $F{\omega}$ .
-We borrowed the technique of abstracting over the whole environment for the translation of applicative functors from Shan.
+Interpreting ML modules into F{ω} We are certainly not the first to explain ML modules by translation into F{ω} .
+Harper, Mitchell & Moggi (1990) give a "phase-splitting" translation of an early ML module calculus into an F{ω} -like language, but do not yet deal with the crucial aspect of type generativity.
+As mentioned above, Cardelli & Leroy (1990) show how a calculus with dot notation-i.e., with a mildly dependently-typed variant of System F existentials whose witness type is projectible on the type level-can be translated down to plain System F existentials.
+Shao (1999) gives a multi-stage translation of his more advanced module calculus into a language called FTC, which is a variant of F{ω} enriched with Cardelli/Leroy-style dot notation and a restricted form of dependent products for expressing functors.
+However, he does not provide any translation of this language into F{ω} itself, and it is not obvious how to extend the Cardelli/Leroy translation to FTC.

+Shan (2004) presents a type-directed translation of the Dreyer-Crary-Harper module calculus (Dreyer et al., 2003) into F{ω} .
+His translation naturally uses some techniques similar to ours.
+In particular, his translation of signatures closely mirrors that of Russo (1998; 1999; 2003), and to translate module terms, he opens and repacks existentials in the same way we do.
+Our elaboration also borrows from Shan the technique of abstracting over the whole environment for the translation of applicative functors.

-The biggest difference between these previous translations and ours is that the previous ones all start from a pre-existing dependently-typed module language and show how to compile it down to $F{\omega}$ .
-We instead use the type structure of $F{\omega}$ in order to give a static semantics for ML modules directly.
-Thus, we feel our approach is simpler and more accessible to someone who already understands $F{\omega}$ and does not want to learn a new dependent type system just in order to understand the semantics of ML modules.
+The biggest difference between these previous translations and ours is that the previous ones all start from a pre-existing dependently-typed module language and show how to translate it down to F{ω} .
+This translation is directed by (and impossible without) the types and contexts from the source language.
+We instead use the type structure of F{ω} in order to give a static semantics for ML modules directly.
+Thus, we feel our approach is simpler and more accessible to someone who already understands F{ω} and does not want to learn a new dependent type system just in order to understand the semantics of ML modules.

 As explained in the introduction, our approach can be viewed as giving an evidence translation, and thus a soundness proof, for (a variant of) the static semantics of SML modules given in Russo's thesis (Russo, 1998; Russo, 1999).
 Russo started with the Definition of Standard ML (Milner et al., 1997), and observed that its ad hoc "semantic object" language could be understood quite clearly in terms of universal and existential types.
-A key observation, also made by Elsman (1999), was that the state of generated type variables, threaded monadically as it was through the static semantics of SML, could be presented more declaratively as the systematic introduction and elimination of existential types.
-Given the non-dependent, $F{\omega}$ -like structure of the semantic objects, it was also relatively straightforward to extend them to higher-order and first-class modules (Russo, 1998; Russo, 2000).
+A key observation, also made by Elsman (1999), was that the state of generated type variables, threaded as it was through the static semantics of SML, could be presented more declaratively as the systematic introduction and elimination of existential types.
+Given the non-dependent, F{ω} -like structure of the semantic objects, it was also relatively straightforward to extend them to higher-order and first-class modules (Russo, 1998; Russo, 2000).